 Neuroscience researchers are looking for ways to improve treatments which can save lives of children and adults living with these neurosurgical and neurological conditions.

 Researchers are looking for cures, improved treatments, and are developing drugs which are progressing from the laboratory to clinical trials, resulting in better outcomes for patients and saving lives.

 The NRF was established in 1963 and since inception it has made grants in excess of $10 million to support neurosurgical research and to establish academic research positions at the University of Adelaide and Uni SA.

 By 2007 a reserve of $1 million had accumulated by prudent financial management and investments.
 The Board resolved to formalise the sustainability of the NRF by setting aside the $1 million as a 'Corpus.'
-These funds are now managed by an independent investment manager.
-The investment earnings on the Corpus are used to defray the administrative expenses of the Foundation.
+These funds are now managed by an independent investment manager, with additional funds added and through growth are now $4.4 million and work as the 'Operation Fund'.
+The investment earnings on the 'Operation Fund" are used to fully cover the administrative expenses of the Foundation.